nning/imgshr/README.md

 * Automatic labelling using self-hosted Convolutional Neural Network (Inception v3 model)
 * GitHub login for taking track of galleries and gallery administration
+* Device token authentication for galleries
+* Symmetric client-side encrypted galleries with sharable secret based on libsodium (XSalsa20 for encryption, Poly1305 for authentication) )

 Development
 -----------